Ultimate Guide to Buying Muay Thai Protective Equipment

 To clarify, getting custom-made mouthguards from your dentist can be expensive.
 I speak from personal experience when I say that I regretted it.
 Before concluding this section on Muay Thai mouthguards, I would like to provide some instructions for preparing them for your training.
 While the brand you choose will likely provide instructions, having additional information can be helpful.

-- Heat a pot of water until it reaches a light boil.
+Bring a pot of water to a light boil.

-- Dip the mouthguard into the water for about 15 seconds or until it becomes soft.
+Submerge the mouthguard in the hot water for approximately 15 seconds or until it becomes pliable.

-- Remove the mouthguard from the water and let it cool for a few seconds.
+Take the mouthguard out of the water and allow it to cool briefly for a few seconds.

-- Place the mouthguard in your mouth and bite down while gently sucking in.
+Carefully position the mouthguard in your mouth and bite down gently while also drawing in a small amount of air.

-- Finally, remove the mouthguard and let it cool down completely.
+Remove the mouthguard from your mouth and let it cool completely.

 Now, let’s move on to the headgear.